The Shoe-off Inspection Effect on Property Sale Prices

 Awkward entry – Interviewees likened the shoe pile to a security checkpoint: “I felt like a gate crasher walking into a slump, not a welcome guest.”

-Health Concerns – Many are also concerned with feet borne diseases, such as foot rot, tinea, hand-foot-mouth diseases.
+Health Concerns – Many buyers are also concerned with feet borne diseases, such as foot rot, tinea, hand-foot-mouth diseases.

 Interrupted flow – Multiple trips to reclaim shoes, taking off and putting on the shoes, for the patio or garage inspections broke their emotional connection to the home.
 It is disruptive, one said.